Clicky

 Which three languages do the Minions speak?

-The Minions language combines three primary languages mainly used in their communication.
+The Minions’ language combines three primary languages mainly used in their communication.
 These are:

-English: The English words used are playfully and exaggeratedly.
+English: The English words are used playfully and exaggeratedly.

 Spanish: Minions use Spanish words and expressions in their dialogue, providing a multicultural element to their communication.